480v To 208v Amp Calculator

 Q: Can I use a 480V to 120V transformer to get 208V?

 A: No, this is not recommended.
-While you might be able to get close to 208V by combining transformers or using a voltage regulator, it's highly inefficient and increases the risk of voltage fluctuations and damage to your equipment.
+Think about it: while you might be able to get close to 208V by combining transformers or using a voltage regulator, it's highly inefficient and increases the risk of voltage fluctuations and damage to your equipment.
 It's best to use a 480V to 208V transformer designed for this specific conversion.

 Q: What happens if I use a transformer with an insufficient amperage rating?